-The mean air temperature during this stage was recorded as 21°C and mean relative humidity was 63%.
-Precipitation amount to 30mm distributed in 6 days was experienced during this stage which affected the pollination process to some extent.
+The mean air temperature during this stage was recorded as 18.0°C, it exceeded the normal and mean relative humidity was 54% (below normal).
+Precipitation amount to 16.1 mm distributed in 5 days was experienced during this stage which affected the pollination process to some extent.
+The ETo exceeded the normal but the CWR remained slightly below the normal.
+To keep the normal growth of crop at this very significant stage, the precipitation was not enough to meet the water requirements, the field was irrigated twice.